 Should I finally tell them?
 Or make up yet another lie?

-I didn't honestly think that their perception of me would change in any way if they found out, simply because they'd all known me for such a long time.
-And I knew for a fact that they'd never tell a soul.
+I didn't honestly think that their perception of me would change in any way if they found out, simply because they'd all known me for such a long time already.
+And I trusted each of them to the point where I knew they'd never tell a soul.

 So the real question was: why didn't I want to tell them?
 At this point, I had no reason not to.
-Wasn't it time that I finally told them?
-I mean, I'd known all of them since I was twelve, and I trusted all of them with my life.
+Wasn't it time that I finally shared this important part of my life with them?

 They were going to find out one day, anyway.